Global Medical REIT: An Unwarranted Divergence From The Peers

 As a result, there are no significant operating expenses (they constitute ~10% of the total costs).

 The most important costs, at least in the short-term, are those that have a direct impact on the cash flows.
 These are: general and administrative, operating expenses, management fees, and interest expense.
-Together these costs account for ~ 50% of the total costs, as other such as depreciation and amortization bear no impact on the cash flows.
+Together these costs account for ~ 50% of the total costs, as others such as depreciation and amortization bear no impact on the cash flows.

-So from that perspective, we have to really look how "sticky" the former part of the costs are.
+So from that perspective, we have to really look how "sticky" the former part of the costs is.
 Let's take tackle each of them.

 "The increase in General and administrative expenses was primarily related to an increase in non-cash LTIP compensation expense which was $3.3 million for the year ended December 31, 2019, compared to $2.7 million for the same period in 2018."